pettni/smooth/README.md

  * The "IMU group" SE\_2(3)
  * Orthogonal matrices of any dimension: SO(n)
  * Unitary matrices of any dimension: SU(n)
- * A "dynamic collection" type that exposes the Lie group interface for an `std::ranges::range` container

 The guiding principles for `smooth` are **brevity, reliability and compatability**.
-The end goal is a **book** that describes theory and algorithms, and a **library** with high-quality implementations, and with a strong mapping between the two so that the book serves as a manual of the library.

-*Since the project is currently under development, expect poor structure in the book, and API changes in the library.*
+*Since the project is currently under development, breaking changes should be expected.*

 ## Group algebra examples